-[Update on 20 March, 2016 – A serious observation.
-Today it is found that this data of population of India is changed on census website.
+[Update on 20 March 2016 – A serious observation.
+Today it is found that this data of the population of India is changed on the census website.
 This is even more serious observation as this hints at possible fudging of India’s population data that are available in excel sheets and can be changed any time.
-The population data on display here was obtained from census website in 2014 for analysis but does not match the website records today.
+The population data on display here was obtained from the census website in 2014 for analysis but does not match the website records today.

 Govt. did not give any reply to our RTIs filed for previous years’ agewise population data too]

 While I started analyzing the Indian population to understand India’s female foeticide and infanticide information, I have never realized what I was set to discover.
 My analysis shows that there is a probability that India’s census data is deliberately misrepresented to show poor gender ratio in young generation thus keeping the theory of female infanticide alive.

 To understand female infanticide information I have started analyzing census data for the years 2001 and 2011.

 - The population data as published in 2001 and 2011 is true and that can not be debated